alearrigo/alearrigo/content/home/experience.md

   Responsibilities included:

   * Identifying market and product opportunities.
-  * Analyzing cryptocurrencies markets and forcasting asset pricing.
+  * Analyzing cryptocurrencies markets and forecasting asset pricing.
   * Research on topics of cryptoeconomics, new blockchain protocols and their internal dynamics.

   """